Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 Walk-ins are welcome and no reservations are needed.
 They are open every day except for Mondays.
 Check out their website for hours and pricing.

-13. Play Glow-in-the-Dark Mini Golf at Paradise Acres
+14. Play Mini Golf at Paradise Acres

 Paradise Acres is a family farm park offering outdoor activities such as mini-golf, laser tag, a drive-in theatre, walking paths, and more!